Raising Children With Old School Values

-Go back twenty, thirty or more years, back to the good old days where things were less electronic and more personal... families shared dinner together, elders were people to cherish, respect and care for.
+Go back twenty, thirty or more years, back to the good old days where things were less electronic and we live a life that was much more personal... families shared dinner together, elders were people to cherish, respect and care for and respect was something that you had to earn.
 Back to a time when children would wear hand-me-down clothes from their older siblings, where elders were people to cherish and 'brand names' were not the most important part of staying warm...

 The world has changed more for this generation of children then any other before, in the last decade, with cell phones, flat screen televisions and computers everywhere.
 Children no longer get up at the crack of dawn to get the chores done before they walk themselves to school.
 Children are now seen and heard and they have more freedom of personal expression and a voice that gets heard.

 Some of the changes have been good and made life drastically easier around the world.
 Many steps have been made in awareness and supports for parents raising children, yet, somehow, we have lost some of those 'old school' values and lessons that taught respect and grounding.

 Do you feel that children are raised better...

 Children today are primarily well adjusted individuals in society.
 If we take a step back in time, we would see a lot of similarities in how children were raised then verses now...
 There have been some advances and some steps that we have taken backwards.

 Some of the very important, old school values that parents instilled in their children, back in the day, included:

 - Simple manners: Please, thank you and I'm sorry, could have easily been included in the most common words children used